 The Irish Castle Saved by Rock ‘n' Roll

 Slane Castle throws some of the best concerts in Europe.
-You might even run into U2.
+Plan now for June 2023—tickets are going fast.

 It was raining that day in 2019, pouring even—common for Ireland in June.
 Up the hill to the side of the waiting crowd loomed a gray castle, brooding and drenched.
-And then the rain stopped and somewhat absurdly, a double rainbow appeared, followed shortly by Metallica lead singer James Hetfield to the stage, almost aerodynamic with his black Flying V guitar.
-The setlist of course included a Metallica-ized version of the Irish trad “Whiskey in the Jar,” riling up a crowd of 80,000 pumping fists and the occasional orange, white, and green Irish flag.
+And then the rain stopped, and somewhat absurdly a double rainbow appeared, followed shortly by Metallica lead singer James Hetfield to the stage, almost aerodynamic with his black Flying V guitar.
+The setlist, as it had to, included a Metallica-ized version of the Irish trad “Whiskey in the Jar,” riling up a crowd of 80,000 pumping fists and the occasional orange, white, and green Irish flag.

 Metallica requested to play this gig.
 Hosting only one concert in a typical year, Slane Castle was a bucket-list venue for the band, and one of the most legendary outdoor venues in Europe.
 Who wouldn’t want to play in front of a castle?
 And who wouldn’t want to see that show?